 Figure 11-2.
 Concepts from Chapter 10

-Note that there isn’t anything specific about the game mechanic you’ve been creating that would necessarily lead in a sci-fi direction; game mechanics are abstract structures and can typically integrate with any kind of setting or visual style.
-In this case, the authors of this book enjoy settings that take place in space (particularly on spaceships), so this chapter will use that motif as the setting for the game prototype.
-As you proceed through the design process, consider exploring alternate settings.
-How might the mechanic from Chapter 10 be adapted to a jungle setting, a contemporary urban location, a medieval fantasy world, or an underwater metropolis?
+Note there isn’t anything specific about the game mechanic you’ve been creating that would necessarily lead you in a sci-fi direction; game mechanics are abstract interactive structures and can typically integrate with any kind of setting or visual style.
+In this case, the authors of this book enjoy settings that take place on spaceships, so this chapter will use that motif as the setting for the game prototype.
+As you proceed through the design process, consider exploring alternate settings:how might the game mechanic from Chapter 10 be adapted to a jungle setting, a contemporary urban location, a medieval fantasy world, or an underwater metropolis?

 Part 2: Integrating a Setting

-It can be helpful at this stage of design to begin assigning some basic fictional background to the game.
-This will help to evolve and extend the mechanic in unique ways that integrate with and enhance the setting you choose (don’t worry if this is unclear at the moment; the mechanism will become more apparent as you proceed with the level design).
-Imagine the hero character is a member of the crew on a large spaceship and that she must complete a number of objectives to save the ship from exploding.
-Again, there is nothing about the current state of the mechanic driving this narrative.
-The design task at this stage includes brainstorming some fictional context that propels the player through the game.
-(Using the same few concept art assets already created, the hero could be participating in a race, looking for something that was lost, exploring an abandoned alien vessel, or any of a million other possibilities.)
+Now is a good time to begin assigning some basic fictional background to evolve and extend the game mechanic in unique ways that enhance the setting you choose (don’t worry if this is unclear at the moment; the mechanism will become more apparent as you proceed with the level design).
+Imagine, for example, that the hero character is a member of the crew on a large spaceship and that she must complete a number of objectives to save the ship from exploding.
+Again, there is nothing about the current state of the game mechanic driving this narrative;the design task at this stage includes brainstorming some fictional context that propels the player through the game and captures their imagination. (using the same few concept art assets already created, the hero could be participating in a race, looking for something that was lost, exploring an abandoned alien vessel, or any of a million other possibilities.)

 Contextual Images Bring the Setting to Life

-Now that you’ve described a basic fictional wrapper and mechanic (“Players must complete sequence-based levels to save their spaceship before it explodes”), swap just a few of the shapes from the mechanic design with some of the concept elements.
+Now that you’ve described a basic narrative and fictional wrapper that reads something like “Players must complete a series of platformer puzzle levels to save their spaceship before it explodes”, swap just a few of the shapes from the mechanic design with some of the included concept elements.
 Figure 11-3 introduces a humanoid hero character, platforms that feel a bit more like spaceship components, and a barrier wall with a locked door to replace the abstract lock from the mechanic design.

 Figure 11-3.
-The introduction of several visual design elements supporting the game setting and nascent fiction
+The introduction of several visual design elements supporting the game setting and evolving narrative

-Although you’ve made only a few minor substitutions and don’t yet have the visual elements anchored in an environment, Figure 11-3 conveys quite a bit more context and contributes significantly more to presence than the abstract shapes of Figure 11-1.
+Although you’ve made only a few minor substitutions and don’t yet have the visual elements anchored in an environment, Figure 11-3 conveys quite a bit more fictional context and contributes significantly more to presence than the abstract shapes of Figure 11-1.
 The hero character now suggests a scale that will naturally be contextualized as players benchmark relative sizes against the human figure, which brings the relative size of the entire game environment into focus for players.
-The implementation of object physics for the hero character as described in Chapter 10 also becomes an important component of play: simulated gravity, momentum, and the like connect players viscerally to the hero character.
-This becomes an extension of their own physical bodies.
-(If you’ve ever seen gamers lean in when virtually jumping or running during gameplay, it’s this extension of physical presence through a virtually controlled object that’s responsible.)
+The implementation of object physics for the hero character as described in Chapter 10 also becomes an important component of play: simulated gravity, momentum, and the like connect players viscerally to the hero character as they move her through the game world.
 By implementing the design as described in Figure 11-3, you’ve already accomplished some impressive cognitive feats that support presence simply by adding a few visual elements and some object physics.

 Defining the Playable Space